-Ellen Torregrossa-O’Connor, Shareholder with the law firm of Wilentz, Goldman & Spitzer P.A., concentrates her practice in the areas of criminal law and civil rights litigation.
-Ms. Torregrossa-O’Connor represents clients in all phases of criminal proceedings in both Federal and State Courts, including significant appellate work.
-She also has experience in civil rights litigation, representing both plaintiffs and defendants.
+Ellen Torregrossa-O’Connor, Shareholder with the law firm of Wilentz, Goldman & Spitzer P.A., concentrates her practice in the areas of criminal law, white-collar litigation, internal investigations including cybersecurity and data privacy breaches, licensing and regulatory matters and civil rights litigation.

 Area of Emphasis:

 Criminal Defense in Federal, State and Municipal Courts; White-Collar and Civil Litigation; Healthcare and Insurance Fraud Litigation; Internal Investigations; Cybersecurity Compliance and Litigation; Disciplinary Actions Against Police Officers and Other Government Employees